cairis-platform/cairis/docs/install.rst

 .. code-block:: bash

-   sudo pip install -r test_requirements.txt
+   sudo pip3 install -r test_requirements.txt

 You should also set the `CAIRIS_SRC` and `CAIRIS_CFG_DIR` environment variables in your .bashrc file.